 The odds are stacked against you

-Have you registered with a few sites and not heard anything back?
+Have you registered with a few resume databases and not heard anything back?
 Don’t be surprised.

 Most of these sites promote the number of registered people to their advertisers, employers and agencies.
 It is not uncommon for niche sites to have tens of thousands of resumes.
 Large generic sites can have hundreds of thousands, if not over a million, CVs from which employers can choose from.
 This hopefully gives you an idea of the low odds of an employer selecting yours.